quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.

-- For severely asymmetric link technologies, such as DOCSIS, LTE, and satellite links, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets.
+- For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets.
 When traversing such links, reducing the number of acknowledgments can achieve higher connection throughput.

-- The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life.
+- The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life, as well as transmission opportunities available to other flows sharing the same link.

 As discussed in {{implementation}} however, there can be undesirable consequences